The best red light therapy devices to shop in 2024, reviwed by our beauty experts

 -

-Although this device looks like a razor, it is a four-in-one skincare tool that combines red light therapy with therapeutic warmth, facial massage, and microcurrent to brighten and smooth skin.
+Although this device looks like a bit like a razor, it's actually a four-in-one skincare tool that combines red light therapy with therapeutic warmth, facial massage and microcurrent to brighten and smooth skin.
 Intrigued?
 Us too!
-Let us break it down for you – the four technologies get to work together to tackle myriad skincare concerns in as little as 5 minutes per day, three times a week.
+Let us break it down for you – the four technologies work together to tackle myriad skincare concerns in as little as five minutes per day, three times a week.

 All we had to do was move the device around our face in upward and outward motions.
-The microcurrent stimulates the muscles to boost firmness.
-Red light therapy reduces the appearance of fine lines and sun damage by boosting collagen production.
+The microcurrent stimulates the muscles to boost firmness, while red light therapy reduces the appearance of fine lines and sun damage by boosting collagen production.
 Low vibrations provide a very pleasant, gentle massage to help take down puffiness.
 We particularly loved the warming head, which helped reduce redness and gave the device the ultimate feel-good factor.
-It's super lightweight and a total joy to use, and would make a worthy investment for anyone who likes to do a facial at home.
+It's super lightweight and a total joy to use and would be a worthy investment for anyone who likes to do a facial at home.
 As for results, expect brighter, plumper and smoother skin after a few weeks of use.

 The best red light therapy device for different modes